Nomad-Media/samples-python/movies/movie_groups/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Stops sharing a content group.](ref:stopsharingcontentgroup)
+> For more information about the API call used go to [Stops Sharing Content Group with User](ref:stop-sharing-content-group-with-user)

 ## Delete Movie Group